 Resistance to Difficult Emotions

 “Saying yes [to your core values and goals] doesn’t mean that your life will suddenly get easier, but it is guaranteed to become more alive.” ~ Steven Hayes and Spencer Smith

 Resistance to being with difficult emotions is inherent in our culture: the plethora of strategies for numbing, distracting, overwhelming, driving and denying ourselves is unending.
 However we would be well-served to work out how to meet our difficult emotions rather than to resist them because we will undoubtedly meet difficult feelings when we contemplate making a change.
-Something always needs to die in order for something new to be born, and the results along the way are not always predictable.
+Something always needs to be released in order for something new to be born, and the results along the way are not always predictable.
 We may simply know that something in our life needs to go, like a job that is sucking the soul out of us, but we might have no idea if something else will catch us when we take that leap into the abyss of uncertainty and hand in our resignation.

 Steven Hayes and Spencer Smith write, “Saying yes [to your core values and goals] doesn’t mean that your life will suddenly get easier, but it is guaranteed to become more alive.
 [Saying yes is] about doing this, not in spite of your pain, but with your pain.”